What Is a Quit Claim Deed?

 Quit Claim Deed Explained

-Quit claim deeds can be used to transfer real estate from one person to another, from an entity to a person or from a person to an entity.
+Quit claim deeds (also called quitclaim or quick claim) can be used to transfer real estate from one person to another, from an entity to a person or from a person to an entity.
 It can also be used to change a person’s name on the title, grant or terminate easements, or similar transactions.

 With a quit claim deed, the seller (grantor) is offering no warranty of any kind with regard to the property.
 The person signing the quit claim deed is simply releasing whatever ownership interest they may have in the property.
 They may have no ownership interest in the property at all.
 There may be outstanding mortgages on the property.
 There may be restrictions, liens, unpaid taxes, easements, rights of way, options, reversionary requirements, rights of first refusal, or other issues affecting the property.
 The person signing the quit claim deed is not making any guarantees of any kind.

 Quit claim deeds usually include language to effect of:

 “The grantor makes no warranty, express or implied, as to the title of the property.”

 In essence, the seller isn’t even claiming to have any ownership in the first place.
 By signing a quit claim deed, the seller is saying,

 “Whatever interest I may have in this property (if any), I am transferring it to the buyer.”

 To illustrate the point with an extreme example, you could prepare a quit claim deed transferring your ownership in The White House to another person.

 Even though you don’t own the property, there’s nothing stopping you from signing over a quit claim deed to the property.